Bernhard Vechtel: World War II

-Squadron leader
+Squadron leader and end of war

 On 11 December 1944, Vechtel was appointed Staffelkapitän (squadron leader) of the 14.
 Staffel of JG 51, also a squadron of IV.
 Gruppe.
 He replaced Oberleutnant Horst Walther who was transferred.
 At the time, the Gruppe was commanded by Major Heinz Lange and was based at Modlin.
 Soviet forces launched the Vistula–Oder Offensive on 12 January 1945.
 Two days later, Soviet forces reached Modlin, forcing VI.
 Gruppe to move to Danzig-Langfuhr, present-day Wrzeszcz, Poland.
 On 25 March 1945, Vechtel was credited with his 100th aerial victory.
 He was the 99th Luftwaffe pilot to have shot down 100 aircraft.
 On 1 May, JG 51 received the order to relocate to Flensburg in northern Germany.
 Some of the pilots decided for themselves that the war was lost and deserted, including Vechtel.
 On 2 May, he refused to fly to Flensburg and led a Schwarm close to his hometown Warendorf near Münster.
-There, he arrived with two other pilots, a third pilot was shot down and captured by British forces.
+There, he arrived with two other pilots, a fourth pilot was shot down and captured by British forces.